-Over the Halloween season, the Cumberland Museum & Archives features its annual Spooky, Haunted Coal Mine.
+The Cumberland Museum & Archives features its annual Spooky, Haunted Coal Mine October 24th to 31st.
 Descend down the steep dark stairs into halls and passageways of terror and trickery!
 Get ready for ancient apparitions, spirits, spiders, bats, rats, ghostly forces and other spooky surprises!
-The Spooky, Haunted Coal Mine is not recommended for children under 5 and parents or guardians are requested to accompany children under 10.
-This Cumberland tradition is by donation, with proceeds supporting the museum.
+Not recommended for children under 5.
+Parents are requested to accompany children under 10.

-On Hallowe’en Eve, October 31st, join hundreds of ghosts, fairies, pirates, and superheroes at the annual Trick or Treat Parade in Downtown Cumberland.
-Trick or Treaters gather outside the Cumberland Recreation Centre (CRI) at 4:00 before parading down Dunsmuir, stopping at businesses for candy and other surprises.
-After filling your buckets and bags, head back to the Cumberland Recreation Centre for hotdogs, juice, and Halloween crafts, and to visit the ‘Spooky Haunted Coal Mine’ at the museum, open until 7:00pm!
-The Trick or Treat Parade is sponsored by the Village of Cumberland, the Cumberland Museum and Archives, Businesses of Cumberland, and the Rotary Club of Cumberland Centennial.
+On Hallowe’en Eve, October 31st, join the annual Trick or Treat Parade in Downtown Cumberland.
+Trick or Treaters gather outside the Cumberland Recreation Centre (CRI) at 4:00, before parading down Dunsmuir, stopping at businesses for candy and other surprises.
+Head back to the Cumberland Recreation Institute for free hot dogs, drinks and fun crafts, and to visit the ‘Spooky Haunted Coal Mine’ (by donation) at the Museum, open until 7pm!

 An adult must accompany children.

 This event is generously sponsored by Cumberland local businesses, the Cumberland Museum and Archives, and the Village of Cumberland.